adkelley/javascript-to-purescript/tut05/README.md

   either (\_ -> ys <> x) \_ -> ys
 ```

 This tip is straightforward and very useful in practice.
 In the PureScript example above, notice the expression `filter (_ == x) ys`.
 You may be wondering why I didn't write it as `filter (\y -> y == x) ys`.
-Well, the former is an anonymous function argument, because it represents an anonymous argument in the predicate portion of the filter function.
-Think of it as a little syntax sugar to help shorten your code.
+Well, because I'm using an anonymous function argument `-`, which represents an anonymous argument in the predicate portion of the filter function.
+Think of `_` as a little syntax sugar to help shorten your code.
 You'll be pleased to know that it works for Records and other types of expressions as well.
-You can learn everything you need to know about anonymous function arguments from @paf31's [blog post](https://github.com/paf31/24-days-of-purescript-2016/blob/master/7.markdown), which was part of his series '24-days-of-purescript-2016'.
+You can learn everything you need to know about anonymous function arguments from @paf31's [blog post](https://github.com/paf31/24-days-of-purescript-2016/blob/master/7.markdown), which is part of his series '24-days-of-purescript-2016'.

 ## Example 5 - `let` vs. `where` keywords

-Before discussing the `let` and `where` keywords, let me make mention that this example makes good use of native side effects.
-That topic was well covered in Tutorial 4, so if you're still shaky on File IO and exception handling then go back and have a look.
+Before discussing the `let` and `where` keywords, let me make mention that this code snippet makes good use of native side effects.
+That topic was well covered in Part 2 of [Tutorial 4](https://github.com/adkelley/javascript-to-purescript/tree/master/tut04P2), so if you're still shaky on File IO and exception handling then go back and have a look.
+Now onto the use of  `where` vs. `let` keywords in the duel `wrapExample` snippets.

 ```javascript
 const readFile = x => tryCatch(() => fs.readFileSync(x))